Muga20/Mpesa-with-Expresjs/readMe.md

 - **Ngrok Issues:** If using Ngrok, ensure it is running and the URL is correctly configured in your environment variables or callback URLs.
 - **Token Expiration:** If you encounter issues with token expiration, make sure that your application properly handles token refresh.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust any details according to your project's specific requirements!
+Feel free to update any specific details or adjust the instructions according to your project's needs!